Guides

 Best MCP Servers For Coding

-The practical question is simple: what would you otherwise paste into chat?
-Start there.
-If a server replaces repeated copy-paste, it probably has a place.
-If it only sounds impressive in a demo, leave it out for now.
+A practical filter: what do you keep pasting into chat before the agent gives you a useful answer?
+If a server replaces that step, it belongs.
+If it only sounds useful in a demo, skip it for now.

 Context7